The best barefoot running shoes 2025: feel connected to the trails and strengthen your stride

 The Vivobarefoot Primus Trail II FG is made entirely from recycled materials, as well as being lightweight and easy to fold into a bag or pack.
 We found their grip to be brilliant while still allowing you to feel the ground rather than the treads of the shoes.
 They're also breathable and durable with a flexible upper mesh.

-Inspired by the footwear used by the long-distance runners among the Mexican Rarámuri people featured in Born to Run, the Xero Genesis is as close as you can get to running actually barefoot, without risking your soles to glass or stones.
+Inspired by the footwear used by the long-distance runners among the Mexican Rarámuri people featured in Born to Run, the Xero Genesis is as close as you can get to running actually barefoot, without risking your soles to glass or stones, so they're more suited to barefoot veterans than beginners.
 The rubber sole is 5mm thick, and the straps are nylon with silicone grips.
 We've run off-road half marathons in them, and found the only downside to be the disapproving looks you get from other runners.

 If you struggle with width fitting, the Softstar Megagrip Primal RunAmoc are handmade leather shoes that offer a wide fit and excellent grip, albeit at a high price.
 The leather is stretchy and breathable, with Vibram Megagrip soles that are great for dry and technical trails.